Punting Guide to the River Cam – Scudamore’s, Pub and Tea

 4. Famous people at The Orchard

-Scudamore’s is the place you can hire a punt for an hour or two – or even a whole day.
-You will find Scudamore’s in several places in Cambridge, but the punting station at Mill Lane is the busiest one at the River Cam.
+Scudamore’s is the place where you can hire a punt for an hour or two – or even a whole day.
+You will find Scudamore’s in several locations around Cambridge, but the punting station at Mill Lane is the busiest one at the River Cam.
 When the weather is good, crowds of students and tourists throng the place!
-Some are very experienced and others definitely more doubtful first-timers who certainly could need a punting guide.
+Some are very experienced, and others are more doubtful first-timers who certainly could need a punting guide.

-If you have no punting experience you may well need some instruction in the alluring discipline.
-A punting guide or an instructive punting lesson may well save you from falling in on your very first tour!
+If you have no punting experience, you may need instruction in the alluring discipline.
+A punting guide or an instructive punting lesson may save you from falling in on your first tour!
 You may therefore want to study Scudamore’s online punting guide before going: How to punt.

 You set out from the punting station at Mill Lane | Photo: 139904 / Pixabay

-The Cambridge colleges have their own college punts conveniently placed in the water right outside their college buildings at the Backs.
+The Cambridge colleges have their college punts conveniently placed in the water, right outside their buildings at the Backs.
 They are always ready for a spontaneous punt tour on the idyllic River Cam.
-Especially, around the time of the traditional and recurring May Balls, it is a favoured activity to jump into the punt with strawberries and champagne in your hands.
+Particularly around the time of the traditional and recurring May Balls, it is a favoured activity to jump into the punt with strawberries and champagne in your hands.

 Punting is a favoured sport in Cambridge, both among students and visitors | Photo: Travel In Culture

-On a fine, sunny day like today it is crowded around The Mill and the old restaurant and pub The Anchor.
-Here you can both get a traditional English pub lunch and a refreshing cold beer on the terrace adjacent to the river.
+On a fine, sunny day like today, it is crowded around The Mill and the old restaurant and pub The Anchor.
+Here, you can get a traditional English pub lunch and a refreshing cold beer on the terrace adjacent to the river.
 It is swarming with students who fill the green areas along the River Cam and Granta Place.
-The voluminous willows, whose branches reach out as a roof over the river and provide adequate shade on the river banks, contribute to the light and relaxed atmosphere among the students sitting chatting on the grass.
+The voluminous willows, whose branches reach out as a roof over the river and provide adequate shade on the river banks, contribute to the light and relaxed atmosphere among the students sitting and chatting on the grass.

-From Scudamore’s and the riverside you have an excellent view of Darwin College which was founded as part of the old buildings Newnham Grange and the Old Granary previously belonging to Charles Darwin’s family.
+From Scudamore’s and the riverside, you have an excellent view of Darwin College, founded as part of the old buildings Newnham Grange and the Old Granary previously belonging to Charles Darwin’s family.

-When the weather is nice, it is, not surprisingly, immensely popular to go punting at the Backs, and it may well get extremely crowded during a Friday afternoon!
 Alternatively, you can punt a longer stretch of the River Cam (or River Granta) against the stream, in the other direction from Silver Street and Scudamore’s, towards the hamlet Grantchester.
-The outing to Grantchester passes by the oldest college, Peterhouse, and continues across the picturesque lowland areas Coe Fen and Sheep’s Green or Lammas Land with grazing cows.
+The outing to Grantchester passes by the oldest college, Peterhouse, and continues across the picturesque lowland areas of Coe Fen and Sheep’s Green or Lammas Land with grazing cows.

 Itinerary London 3 days